Shulini

 Shulini (pronounced shūlini) is a ragam in Carnatic music (musical scale of South Indian classical music).
 It is the 35th melakarta rāgam in the 72 melakarta rāgam system of Carnatic music.
 It is also spelled as Sulini, Shoolini or Soolini.
-It is called Shailadesākshi or Shailadaeshi in Muthuswami Dikshitar school of Carnatic music.
+It is called Shailadesākshi or Shailadeshi in Muthuswami Dikshitar school of Carnatic music.

 Structure and Lakshana

 It is the 5th rāgam in the 6th chakra Rutu.
 The mnemonic name is Rutu-Ma.
 The mnemonic phrase is sa ru gu ma pa dhi nu.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):